PEESEgroup/QSP-ISA-Protein/README.md

 All folders, except ISA+QSP_Protein, is Ralph's code prior to my collaboration on the project.
 I will leave it to Ralph to contribute to the README for his code, if requested by QST.

-All protein and noisy experiments along with the implementations for ISA and benchmak QSP methods are compiled in ISA+QSP_Protein
+All protein and noisy simulation experiments along with the implementations for ISA and benchmak QSP methods are compiled in ISA+QSP_Protein

 ## ISA+QSP_Protein